Alleviates spasms (coughing, limbs, intestinal and nervous)

 Technically, Coriander refers to the entire plant, however Cilantro is the Spanish word for Coriander leaves.

-Coriander's use in foods could prevent food-borne illnesses, and possibly treat antibiotic-resistant infections, according to the authors of a study published in the Journal of Medical Microbiology.
+Coriander’s use in foods may prevent food-borne illnesses.
+May treat antibiotic-resistant infections, according to the authors of a study published in the Journal of Medical Microbiology.

 Vitamin K and Vitamin A